Free boundary minimal surfaces in products of balls: Maximization and minimal surfaces in products of balls

-We will derive the lower bound by comparison with a problem which we can explicitly compute.
+We will derive the lower bound by comparison with a problem that we can explicitly compute.
 To do such a comparison, we first observe that if we take a subdomain $W\subset V_\epsilon$ and we consider the same minimization problem on $W$, then its value on $W$ is smaller, since we can restrict a minimizer for $V_\epsilon$ to $W$ to get a competitor for the problem on $W$ with smaller Dirichlet integral.
-Similarly if we enlarge $V_\epsilon$ to a domain $W$ which replaces $\bar{V}_\epsilon\cap\{y=0\}$ by a curve lying in the lower half space $y\leq 0$, then the minimum among functions which are $1$ on the bottom boundary component of $W$ is smaller than that for $V_\epsilon$ because we can take a minimizer on $V_\epsilon$ and extend it to be $1$ in $W\cap\{y\leq 0\}$ and it becomes a competitor for $W$ with the same Dirichlet integral.
+Similarly if we enlarge $V_\epsilon$ to a domain $W$ that replaces $\bar{V}_\epsilon\cap\{y=0\}$ by a curve lying in the lower half space $y\leq 0$, then the minimum among functions that are $1$ on the bottom boundary component of $W$ is smaller than that for $V_\epsilon$ because we can take a minimizer on $V_\epsilon$ and extend it to be $1$ in $W\cap\{y\leq 0\}$ and it becomes a competitor for $W$ with the same Dirichlet integral.

-We now consider a domain $V$ which is the exterior of a pair of circles of equal radius $b$ tangent to the $y$-axis at $0$ and with centers at $(b,0)$ and $(-b,0)$.
+We now consider a domain $V$ that is the exterior of a pair of circles of equal radius $b$ tangent to the $y$-axis at $0$ and with centers at $(b,0)$ and $(-b,0)$.
 We restrict attention to the bounded region $V_0=\{(x,y)\in V:\ \sqrt{\epsilon}<y<b/4\}$.
-We show that the infimum for functions which are $1$ on the bottom and $0$ on the top is bounded below by $c\sqrt{\epsilon}$ by comparing it with the region described in polar coordinates $(r,\theta)$ by
+We show that the infimum for functions that are $1$ on the bottom and $0$ on the top is bounded below by $c\sqrt{\epsilon}$ by comparing it with the region described in polar coordinates $(r,\theta)$ by